rohanrrao/xity-starter/README.md

   // CSS class applied to the iframes wrapper "iframesClass": "iframes-wrapper",

-  // Filesystem folders. "blogdir" and "includes" must be children of "src" "paths": {
+  // Filesystem folders. "blogdir" and "includes" must be relative to "src" "paths": {
     "src": "src",
     "blogdir": "blog",